-What we have here is a 50 year old Tasmanian Oak floor, who's new owner wanted it to be stained a reddish - brownish colour. ( Your right, perhaps that is a little ambiguous).
+What we have here is a 50 year old Tasmanian Oak floor, who's new owner wanted it to be stained a reddish - brownish colour.
+(You're right, perhaps that is a little ambiguous).
 Anyway, in we came and fine sanded the boards ready for the stain to be applied.

 Because both the stain and the polyurethane make the grain of the timber stand up it feels quite rough, something along the lines of wearing Hessian underwear I'd imagine.
 Now we just simply roll the second coat of two pac polyurethane straight over the top of the first, without any sanding, this eliminates the chance of us cutting through into the stained boards.
 Once the second coat is dry the floors are cut back with a abrasive screen (looks a bit like flywire) This leaves us with a silky, smooth surface ready for vacuuming, and then, the application of the final coat.